roger-luiz/roger-luiz/README.md

 I'm 16 years old, I'm living in Minas Gerais, BR.
 I am passionate about Back-end development technologies and cybersecurity.
 I am an independent student and I like to study for the official documentation of the technologies.

- -Sstack: Javascript ( NodeJs, Typescript, ReactJs, Electron )
+ - Stack: Javascript ( NodeJs, Typescript, ReactJs, Electron )